sensu/sensu-docs/content/sensu-go/5.5/reference/tessen.md

 ---
 title: "Tessen"
-description: "Tessens sends anonymized data about the Sensu instance to Sensu Inc. You can use sensuctl to view and manage Tessen configuration.
+description: "Tessens sends anonymized data about Sensu instances to Sensu Inc. You can use sensuctl to view and manage Tessen configuration.
 Read the reference to configure Tessen."
 weight: 10
 version: "5.5"
 product: "Sensu Go"